Skip to main content

 Having a family history of cervical cancer

-Factors that may lower your risk
+Factors that might lower your risk for cervical cancer

-Intrauterine device ( IUD) use
+Intrauterine device (IUD) use

 IUDs do have some risks.
 A woman interested in using an IUD should first discuss the possible risks and benefits with her doctor.
 Also, a woman with multiple sexual partners should use condoms to lower her risk of sexually transmitted illnesses no matter what other form of contraception she uses.